cbor-wg/cddl/draft-ietf-cbor-cddl.md

 right-hand-side type is intended as a default value for the left hand side type given, and the implied .ne control is there to prevent this value from being sent over the wire.
-This control is only meaningful when the controld type is used in an optional context; otherwise there would be no way to express the default value.
+This control is only meaningful when the control type is used in an optional context; otherwise there would be no way to express the default value.